pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 Correctness and Consistency
 ---------------------------
-In practice, to support flexibility in construction and manipulation, it is not practical for ncdata structures to represent valid netCDF at all times, since this would makes changing things awkward.
+In order to allow flexibility in construction and manipulation, it is not practical for ncdata structures to represent valid netCDF at all times, since this would makes changing things awkward.
-For example, if a group refers to a dimension *outside* the group, you could not simply extract it from the dataset because it is not valid in isolation.
+For example, if a group refers to a dimension *outside* the group, strict correctness would not allow you to simply extract it from the dataset, because it is not valid in isolation.

-Thus, we do allow that ncdata structures represent *invalid* netCDF data.
+Thus, we do allow ncdata structures to represent *invalid* netCDF data.
 For example, circular references, missing dimensions or naming mismatches.
-Effectively there are a set of data validity rules, which are summarised in the :func:`ncdata.utils.save_errors` routine.

-In practice, there a minimal set of runtime rules for creating ncdata objects, and additional requirements when ncdata is converted to actual netCDF.
-For example, variables can be initially created with no data.
-But if subsequently written to a file, data must be assigned first.
+In practice, there are a minimal set of rules which apply when initially creating ncdata objects, and additional requirements which apply when creating actual netCDF files.
+For example, a variable can be initially created with no data.
+But if subsequently written to a file, some data must be defined.

+The full set of data validity rules are summarised in the :func:`ncdata.utils.save_errors` routine.

 ..
 Note::
   These issues are not necessarily all fully resolved.
 Caution required !